F5Networks/marathon-bigip-ctlr/README.md

 Applications to be managed by f5-marathon-lb are identified and configured via their _Marathon Labels_.
 Some labels are specified _per service port_.
 These are denoted with the `{n}` parameter in the label key, where `{n}` corresponds to the service port index, beginning at `0`.

-The full list of labels which can be specified are:
+The list of labels which can be specified are:

 ```
  F5_PARTITION